Mahesh100/Spring-Java-Framwork/README.md

 -Jasper is Tomcat's JSP Engine.
 -Jasper parses JSP files to compile them into Java code as servlets (that can be handled by Catalina).
 - At runtime, Jasper detects changes to JSP files and recompiles them.
+-  As of version 5, Tomcat uses Jasper 2, which is an implementation of the Sun Microsystems' JSP 2.0 specification.
+-  Jasper also has a dependency on Jackson.